joetifa2003/weaver/paper/main.typ

 Weaver aims to have a comprehensive standard library, which comes by default with the language distribution (Available on: Windows, Linux and MacOS).

-The goal of this is to have standard Weaver code, because the consecuince of not having a good standard library is that you have to write the same code over and over again across projects, or install a package from 100s of packages doing the same thing, this is the case with JavaScript.
+The goal of this is to have standard Weaver code, because the consequence of not having a good standard library is that you have to write the same code over and over again across projects, or install a package from 100s of packages doing the same thing, this is the case with JavaScript.

-Weaver aims to be familiar, even across code bases, and to have a standard library that is easy to use, and easy to learn.
+Weaver aims to be familiar across codebases and to provide a standard library that is easy to use and learn.

 We will highlight some of the standard library modules that are available in Weaver.